utribedi/portfolio/README.md

 ### **Data Engineer**
 **CVS Health | Irving, Texas**
 *Jan 2023 – May 2023*
--  Improved data quality by 20% through ETL optimization.
+-  Improved data quality and consistency through ETL optimization, reducing data errors by 20%
--  Automated data pipelines with PySpark and Apache Airflow.
+-  Automated data pipelines utilizing PySpark and DAGs using Apache Airflow, resulting in improved system efficiency and reliability
--  Automated ML model deployment using Kubeflow.
+-  Automated the deployment of machine learning models in production using Kubeflow.
+It involved setting up workflows to train, test, and deploy multiple models, ensuring that they are optimized for performance and scalability
--  Collaborated with Marketing and Sales to craft data-driven strategies.
+-  Collaborated with Marketing and Sales Teams to identify customer segments and tailor data-driven strategies for the creation of new offers, coupons, and discounts, boosting customer engagement.

 ### **Data Scientist Capstone Project**
 **Canton & Company | Baltimore, Maryland**
 *August 2022 – Dec 2022*
--  Led a team of 6 data scientists for market landscape assessment in healthcare.
+-  Led and managed a team of 6 data scientists to identify different market segments, players in each segment, their capabilities, and the types of clients served by each player in the healthcare domain
--  Developed an AI-based web scraper using a custom BERT-based language model.
+-  Developed an AI-based generic web scraper for any client website using custom BERT-based language model.
+This improved the market landscape assessment process by optimizing 70% of manual tasks.

 ### **Graduate Research Assistant**
 **University of Texas at Arlington**